inigolabs/inigolabs.github.io/tutorials_starwars_configuration.md

 ```

 ## Replay Playground Queries
-With the updated configuration, it's time to run the same queries again and what the responses.
+With the updated configuration, it's time to run the same queries again and see what the responses.

 ## What's next?